HrKhachatryan45/mern-social-media/README.md

 ﻿# mern-social-media
-the site is alive at this link https://mern-social-media-vrmd.onrender.com P.S. the site will is loading slowly
+the site is alive at this link https://mern-social-media-vrmd.onrender.com P.S. the site  is loading slowly